dogtoucher/UH-Courses/README.md

-# UH-Notebooks
+# UH-Courses
-Main repository for some course content at University of Helsinki (selected by personal interests).
+Main repository for Course information and potential links for me at University of Helsinki.

+## Personal information
-I am studying Theoritical and Computational Methods at University of Helsinki as my second Master's degree.
+I am studying Theoritical and Computational Methods at the University of Helsinki as my second Master's degree.
 I have already got a Bachelor's in Chemistry and a Master's degree in Quantum/Computational Chemistry.

-It's the most flexible programme I have ever seen in most of the universities for its no specific study track with all possibility to choose any course from natural science and CS/DS(with sufficient motivation of course).
-Considering personal background, I decide to choose courses mainly from computer science and data science tracks with some other courses I might interest.

-At first I try various of note apps and methods, but I have to say the git-markdown-(html pages) may be the best choice.
+## Course selection (by start time)

 ---

 2022-2023 period 1
 - Stochastic Methods - 5cr - (5/5)
 - Introduction to Data Science - 5cr - (5/5)